Table of Topics

 Authorities say her accomplishment is significantly higher as she climbed the crest from the more troublesome Tibetan side.

-Most climbers endeavor the 8,848-meter (29,029-ft) Everest from the Nepalese side, which is more straightforward, yet Nepal does not permit climbers under 16 years old to scale the world’s tallest mountain.
+Most climbers endeavor the 8,848-meter (29,029-ft) Everest from the Nepalese side, which is more straightforward, yet Nepal does not permit climbers under 16 years old to scale the world’s tallest Mountain (Mount Everest).

 For the world, she is not an exemplar of girl empowerment, or of a potential of an underprivileged section of society.
 She is merely what every human life for deep inside.
 She is an embodiment of life.
 Hope she gets seen as that.